Navitas Petroleum: Key Persons

 Gideon Tadmor co-founded Navitas and serves as the partnership's executive chairman.
 Tadmor has previously held various leadership roles, including chairman of Delek Drilling Limited Partnership (NewMed Energy) and founder and CEO of Avner Oil and Gas LP.
 He has been a pioneer in major natural gas discoveries, including the Tamar, Leviathan, and Aphrodite fields offshore Israel and Cyprus.
 Tadmor and his team have been involved in the exploration, development, and production of oil and gas assets for over 30 years.
 Other founding partners at Navitas include Koby Katz, the deputy chairman, who previously served as the Director General of the Israeli Ministry of National Infrastructure, Energy, and Water, as well as co-CEO of Delek Energy and chairman of Delek Drilling.

 Amit Kornhauser is the CEO of Navitas Petroleum, having held the position since January 2022.
 Prior to this role, Kornhauser served as CFO of Navitas Petroleum for five years and, before that, was CFO of Delek Energy, which was involved in the establishment and leadership of Israeli offshore natural gas discoveries.

 History

 Navitas Petroleum began trading on the Tel Aviv Stock Exchange in October 2017.
 The partnership has focused on acquiring proven oil and gas discoveries mainly on early at stages of development.
 Since its inception, Navitas has raised over USD 2.2 billion in equity and debt from public markets.
 As of December 2023, Navitas' asset portfolio includes 10 oil and gas assets, comprising producing assets and proven discoveries in the United States Gulf of Mexico and the Falkland Islands.
+In September 2026, Argentina's president Javier Milei said his government would file criminal charges against Navitas Petroleum for its development of the Sea Lion Field near the disputed Falkland Islands.